 The MSP ranges for each location discussed in the siting analysis are listed in Table 10 for a 40 million gal/yr of total distillate capacity.
 The total distillate was reduced from the 90 million gal/yr value because the cost to aggregate the required feedstock to operate a facility that large increases costs beyond the benefits economies of scale.
-The best economics for these candidates is making SAF in Northwest OR and sending the fuel to PDX.
-However, trucking SAF made in OR to SEA is less expensive than making it in WA for use at SEA.
-The delivered cost to the Spokane International airport (GEG), from the Idaho facility is only \$0.06/gal more than Northwest OR SAF sent to PDX.
-The potential location in Idaho would supply to GEG first and the excess supply would then be sent by truck or rail to SEA.
+The best economics for these candidates is making SAF in Northwest OR or in the Western Columbia River region and sending the fuel to PDX.
+It should be noted that the Western Columbia River costs increase to a less competitive level if the facility is sited in WA based on increased energy costs.
+When transport of fuel is included, the Western Columbia River region facility is the lowest cost facility.
+The NW ID location is the least competitive based on both production and shipping costs, even if the fuel supplies first to GEG first, the excess supply would then be sent to SEA.
 The facility is sited in Idaho, instead of across the border into Washington and closer to GEG, primarily because the energy costs are higher on the Washington side of the state line.